metaleap/zentient/zdbg-vsc/proto/readme.md

 	// If true breakpoint could be set (but not necessarily at the desired location).
 	Verified bool `json:"verified"`

-	// An optional message about the state of the breakpoint.
-This is shown to the user and can be used to explain why a breakpoint could not be verified.
-	Message string `json:"message,omitempty"`

-	// The source where the breakpoint is located.
-	Source Source `json:"source,omitempty"`
 } // struct Breakpoint

 ```